manjit28/flex-task-scheduler/README.md

 - .NET Core SDK: Ensure you have the .NET Core SDK installed for building and running the project.

 ### Database Setup
-Create the required tables in SQL Server:
+Create the required tables in SQL Server using scripts in Scripts folder.

 ## Setup